Skip to content

 fluxion-core/src/main/java/.../SourceConnectorConfig.java Config builder/validation.

-fluxion-docs/docs/connect/kafka.md Kafka-specific options and examples.
+https://docs.srotax.com/connect/kafka/ Kafka-specific options and examples.

-fluxion-docs/docs/connect/custom-sources.md SPI guide for bespoke connectors.
+https://docs.srotax.com/connect/custom-sources/ SPI guide for bespoke connectors.

 Run connector tests along with streaming tests:

-mvn -pl fluxion-core -am test
+mvn -pl fluxion-connect -am test

 This ensures connector discovery, option validation, and streaming executors are validated together.